Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Results

 The ranking of electronic configurations and the balance between localized and delocalized configurations is intimately tied to the level of electron correlation.
-To obtain a reliable CC description we perform hundreds of CCSD calculations to rank low energy initial HF configurations, then further rank these downselected configurations using higher levels of CC (up to quadruples, and even beyond, in the LLDUC model) {and DMRG}.
-This filtering funnel is illustrated in Fig.~\ref{fig:1}G. Recognizing that the multiconfigurational problem reduces to a ranking problem was the key to successfully using CC to describe FeMo-co.
+To obtain a reliable UCC description we perform hundreds of UCCSD calculations to rank low energy initial UHF configurations, then further rank these downselected configurations using higher levels of UCC (up to quadruples, and even beyond, in the LLDUC model) and UDMRG (see SM Sec.~\ref{sec:sm-theory-dmrg} and SM Sec.~\ref{sec:sm-theory-cc}).
+This filtering funnel is illustrated in Fig.~\ref{fig:1}G. Recognizing that the multiconfigurational problem reduces to a ranking problem was the key to successfully using UCC to describe FeMo-co.